About Us

 Who we are and why we do this work

-Opportunity Arc Foundation is a nonprofit organization based in Los Angeles, California, working to expand access to the skills, knowledge, and employment resources that create lasting economic opportunity.
+Opportunity Arc Institute is a 501(c)(3) nonprofit organization based in Los Angeles, California, working to expand access to the skills, knowledge, and employment resources that create lasting economic opportunity.

 Our Mission